 Fiber optic connectors terminate both ends of an optical fiber.
 A variety of optical connectors is available.
-The differences between the types of connectors are size and methods of coupling.
+The differences between the types of connectors are size as well as the methods of coupling.
 There is four type of fiber optic connector in use:-

 Full Duplex patch cords

-Note:-Fiber cables should be protected with a small plastic cap when not in use.
+Note: A small plastic cap protect the fiber optic cable when not in use.